pedrovgs/JavaScriptKatas/README.md

 ### Linter:

-This repository uses [eslint]() in order to check if the js code written matchers the checkstyle configured.
+This repository uses [eslint](https://eslint.org/) in order to check if the js code written matches the checkstyle configured.
 You can check if everything is ok by executing ``yarn eslint src`` and automatically fix the issues by executing ``yarn eslint --fix src`` if needed.

 Developed By
 ------------